dezynetechnologies/generator-angular-fullstack/readme.md

 Need to implement yet:

 Access Policies
-*access-control based on user-roles(concept taken from mean stack)
+*access-control based on user-roles(concept taken from mean stack and implementation also from there)

 Advanced User Management: